 BRIEF SUMMARY OF HOUSE BILL 4827:

-· Require the system to track, among other things, lot and batch information throughout the chain of custody; all sales and refunds; plant, batch, and product destruction; inventory discrepancies; loss, theft, or diversion of products containing marihuana; and adverse patient responses.
+v Requires the creation of a system to track, among other things, lot and batch information throughout the chain of custody; all sales and refunds; plant, batch, and product destruction; inventory discrepancies; loss, theft, or diversion of products containing marihuana; and adverse patient responses.

-· Provide real-time access to the system to local law enforcement agencies, state agencies, and the Department of Licensing and Regulatory Affairs (LARA).
+v Provides real-time access to the system to local law enforcement agencies, state agencies, and LARA.

-· Require licensees under the proposed Medical Marihuana Facilities Licensing Act (House Bill 4209) to supply LARA with tracking or testing information regarding each plant, product, package, batch, test, sale, or recall in or from the licensee's possession or control.
-A provisioning center would have to include information identifying the patient or primary caregiver to whom the sale was made.
+v Requires licensees under the Medical Marihuana Facilities Licensing Act (House Bill 4209) to supply LARA with tracking or testing information regarding each plant, product, package, batch, test, sale, or recall in or from the licensee's possession or control.
+A provisioning center would have to include information identifying the patient to, or for whom, the sale was made and the primary caregiver, if applicable, to whom the sale was made.

 DETAILED SUMMARY OF HB 4209

 A detailed summary of the Legislative findings and Parts 1–8 of the Medical Marihuana Facilities Licensing Act (MMFLA), follows: